SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Parking & How to Get To Baker Beach in San Francisco

 Baker Beach in San Francisco has a large parking lot with a few others nearby.
-You can easily drive to this site and not worry about trying to find a place to park.
+You can easily drive to this site without having to worry about trying to find a place to park.
 You will see the parking lots marked with the blue P's in the map below.

 You can also take the bus to the Presidio (learn more).
-You can then hop on the free, local Presidio bus called the PresidiGo.
+You can then hop on the free local shuttle called the Presidio GO.
 It runs about once an hour and drops you off about a block from the entrance.

-Here is a map that shows its location.
-You will also see the Sand Ladder, the PresidiGo stop, the parking lots, and the location to access the Sea Cliff neighborhood from it.
+Here is a map that shows the location of Baker Beach.
+You will also see the Sand Ladder, the Presidio GO stop, the parking lots, and the location to access the Sea Cliff neighborhood from it.

 Map of baker beach showing parking, presidigo stop and coastal trail.